Celebrating 30 years of helping you give wisely

 CharityWatch Analysts perform an in-depth analysis of charities' audited financial statements and IRS tax filings, and often review other documents such as state filings, annual reports, and fundraising contracts during their evaluations.
 Below are select notes that CharityWatch believes may be of interest to donors.

-According to the Wildlife Conservation Society (WCS) tax filing for the fiscal year ended June 30, 2020, WCS reports re: Compensation, Supplemental Information (IRS Form 990, Schedule J, Part III):
+According to the Wildlife Conservation Society (WCS) tax filing for the fiscal year ended June 30, 2024, WCS reports re: Compensation, Officers, Directors, Trustees, Key Employees, and Highest Compensated Employees (IRS Form 990, Schedule J, Part II):

 Related External Articles